Burnout: The Career Plague

 - Detachment, apathy, or cynicism

-For example, not caring about the concerns and issues of employees, management, and the SMS program, and isolating yourself from them (i.e. taking many sick days, looking for reasons to be away from work).
-Or expressing a pessimistic or sarcastic attitude about the program’s worth.
+For example, not caring about the concerns and issues of employees, management, and the SMS implementation, and isolating yourself from them (i.e. taking many sick days, looking for reasons to be away from work).
+Or expressing a pessimistic or sarcastic attitude about the value of the organization's safety initiatives.

 - Feelings of ineffectiveness